2013 Mercedes-Benz B-Class Overview

 For instance in 2002 Mercedes-Benz began testing its hydrogen F-Cell engine, and the B-Class became the small-run guinea pig when Benz released just 200 of them to select customers around the world in 2008.
 As such, the 2013 chassis allows for various forms of clean power, but there are no reports just yet as to whether that impacts the structural integrity at all like a bare-bones MINI Cooper.
 Knowing Benz, likely not, especially since this B-Class is taking the care to introduce new safety equipment into the compact segment—like PreSafe, radar-based Collision Prevention Assist with Adaptive Brake Assist and basically every other "Assist" the company makes—while simultaneously achieving a drag coefficient just two-tenths less slippery than that of a C-Class coupe, though there's reportedly a Sport package to take care of that last smidgen of improvement.

 The States-side lineup is still a bit fuzzy, but the most likely of the bunch is a lone 156-hp 2-liter 4-cylinder mated to a 7-speed dual-clutch automatic, although a 6-speed manual is a probable option.
 Diesels and 1.6-liter editions might come this way later, but as in any case the specifics will change to suit this market better.
 Those engines top out around 40 mpg with slightly less than rip-roaring performance, having zip-to-60 times in the 5-to-6-second range, but the suspension was always stellar, and it was even improved for the 2013 American debut.
 Like the Euro-specs, all engines are expected to feature the impeccable Start/Stop fuel conservation system, but very few specifics are available just yet.

-Talk about the 2013 Mercedes-Benz B-Class
+Cars compared to 2013 Mercedes-Benz B-Class